Inferior Pole Patellar Apophysitis | Adolescent Athletes | Activity Modification | Self-Limiting

 - Hip examination performed (to exclude SCFE/Perthes)

-- Discussion of self-limiting nature and expected timeline
+- Discussion of self-limiting nature and expected timeline (counsel that a minority take 1-2+ years)

 - Activity modification advice given (not complete rest)

 Don't Miss SCFE: SCFE commonly presents as knee pain in obese adolescent males.
 Missing SCFE diagnosis causes significant morbidity from AVN.
 Document hip examination in ALL adolescents presenting with knee pain.
-This is a frequent source of litigation in pediatric orthopaedics.
+This is a frequent source of litigation in paediatric orthopaedics.

 Prevention Strategies: